compose-spec/compose-spec/05-services.md

     image: postgres
 ```

-Compose guarantees dependency services have been started before
+Compose guarantees dependency services are started before
 starting a dependent service.
 Compose guarantees dependency services marked with
 `service_healthy` are "healthy" before starting a dependent service.

 ### deploy

-`deploy` specifies the configuration for the deployment and lifecycle of services, as defined [here](deploy.md).
+`deploy` specifies the configuration for the deployment and lifecycle of services, as defined [in the Compose Deploy specification](deploy.md).

 ### device_cgroup_rules